 Think about it.
 Not every child has the opportunity to purchase a present for a special friend or family member.
 Providing an opportunity for your students to create their own gift to give may have a bigger impact on their holiday experience than you’ll ever know.

-If creating crafts during class time is not an option, you can set up a holiday crafts station in your lobby for students to complete on their own time.
+If creating crafts during class time is not an option, you can make holiday craft baggies for students to take home and complete on their own time.

-Little touches throughout the holidays will help your students feel more appreciated and excited to return to classes after the New Year.
+Bottom line, you don’t have to go big or go home treating students and staff this holiday season.
+Little touches throughout the holidays will help your customers and team feel more appreciated and excited to return to classes after the New Year.